 ∙ Full Coverage: The Canadian Shield exceeds the facial coverage of disposable PPE face shield equivalents.

-∙ Adjustable: The Canadian Shield's adjustable head strap ensures a snug and secure fit.
+∙ Adjustable: The Canadian Shield's adjustable, red rubber head strap ensures a snug and secure fit.

 Ordering PPE Face Shields in Canada

-InkSmith is currently accepting order inquiries of The Canadian Shield face shield in Canada, for hospitals and medical institutions.
+The Canadian Shield is currently accepting orders of PPE Face Shields in Canada, for hospitals, medical institutions, retailers and the general public.
 To protect and equip those on the frontlines, we are currently focused on fulfilling orders of our face shields to hospitals and other healthcare providers, including long term care facilities.

 The Canadian Shield Story